 9. Harden your wireless network security

 Your four walls, ceilings, floors, and doors help to ensure no one can just walk in off the street and plug into your ethernet network.
-With wireless networking, they can sit in the parking lot or in a building across the street, and be in range of your wireless network.
+With wireless networking, they can sit in the parking lot or in a building across the street, and be in the range of your wireless network.
 To protect against unauthorized access to your wireless network, make sure you are using strong encryption (WPA2 Enterprise) and when possible, 802.1x to ensure only authorized devices can connect.

 10. Run antivirus software on everything